Coronavirus: Air in the air is filtered, purified and sterile 99.97%

 A percentage that some companies confirm on board their aircraft amounts to 99,999%, thus stopping small viruses of even 0,01 microns in diameter, while the size of the coronavirus is between 0,08 and 0,16 microns.

 Aircraft cleaning and sanitation

 It is important to understand that air filters in aircraft are capable of dealing with very small particles.
 It is wrong to assume that airplanes are a place where viruses spread freely and without restriction.

-At the same time, the air in the aircraft is refreshed every 2-3 minutes for passengers to breathe fresh, filtered and sterile air permanently.
-Airbus confirms that the A350 changes all the air in the cabin every 2-3 minutes; Similar periods are also recorded on Boeing 787.
+At the same time, the air in the plane is refreshed every 2-3 minutes so that the passengers can breathe fresh, filtered and sterile air at all times.
+Airbus confirms that the A350 changes all the air in the cabin every 2-3 minutes; similar periods are also recorded on the Boeing 787.
 And in addition to air filtration, the airplanes have a part of hygiene, disinfectione and periodic sterilization.
 All the more so in this period.

 The cockpit is an enclosed space where there is close contact with other passengers.
 Almost all are foreigners and their history is obviously unknown.
 Therefore, even the slightest sneeze or cough worries everyone around.
 We also have a concrete example in Romania.
 A TAROM plane canceled takeoff after a passenger started coughing.
 It is natural to prevent, there is nothing to condemn.

 But the plane itself does not spread viruses and bacteria.
 Air in the plane does not transmit disease from one passenger to another over longer distances.
 Obviously, a passenger, who has a contagious disease, can infect several passengers around him, a narrow perimeter.
 Or it depends on who you come in contact with during the trip.